Back to Resources

 Prepare all documents before approaching any bank.
 This is the single most impactful thing you can do.

 Choose a bank that works with your free zone.
 Ask your free zone authority which banks they recommend.
+Many entrepreneurs also open a personal bank account at the same bank to simplify their overall banking relationship.
 Most free zones maintain lists of banking partners.

 Have a clear business plan.
 Even a one-page summary that explains what your company does, who your clients are, where revenue comes from, and what your expected monthly transaction volume will be makes a significant difference.